Travis Konecny: International play

 Konecny made his international debut with a number of performances for Canada's national under-18 team in 2014.
 He first appeared as captain of the Canada Ontario team at the World U-17 Hockey Challenge.
 Konecny recorded one goal and three assists in five games of the tournament, in which Ontario took fifth place.
 He next captained Team Canada at the 2014 Ivan Hlinka Memorial Tournament, with five goals and six points in five games for the gold medal-winning team.
-Although he did not captain the Canadian team at the 2014 IIHF World U18 Championships, Konecny did score a goal in the bronze medal match against the Swedish team, which Canda won 3–1.
+Although he did not captain the Canadian team at the 2014 IIHF World U18 Championships, Konecny did score a goal in the bronze medal match against the Swedish team, which Canada won 3–1.

 Two years later, Konecny represented the Canadian junior team at the 2016 World Junior Ice Hockey Championships, where he played alongside fellow Philadelphia prospect Travis Sanheim.
 Although Konecny had a goal and an assist in five tournament games, Canada lost to the Finnish team in the quarterfinals and were kept from medal contention.
 He would medal the following year in his senior national team debut, registering eight assists for the second-place team at the 2017 IIHF World Championship.
-Konecny was one of five Flyers on the Canadian team that year, joining Couturier, Giroux, Brayden Schenn,and Wayne Simmonds.
+Konecny was one of five Flyers on the Canadian team that year, joining Couturier, Giroux, Brayden Schenn, and Wayne Simmonds.